google/opendocs/service_docs/README.md

     able to develop muscle memory for the location of the service docs, and find identical structure.

-    -   Add a link to yuor new index page to the central index of services.
+    -   Add a link to your new index page to the central index of services.

 2. Replace all strings marked in **@** (e.g. `@SERVICE_NAME@`) with the correct
     values for your service.